Tech sector leads stocks lower as inflation remains high

 "The market's main concern at this point is inflation and how the Fed reacts to it," said David Lefkowitz, head of equities for the Americas at UBS Global Wealth Management.
 “In order for markets to get more comfortable with a soft landing, they are going to be focused on any of the inflation data and also any clues about how the Fed thinks about that inflation data.”

 Higher rates are most hurting the investments that were the biggest winners of the ultra-low rates of the pandemic.
 That includes big technology companies, other high-growth stocks and even cryptocurrencies.
-The Nasdaq’s loss of roughly 27% so far this year is considerably worse than the nearly 17% drop for the S&P 500, for example.
+The Nasdaq’s loss of more than 27% so far this year is considerably worse than the roughly 17% drop for the S&P 500, for example.

 It's not just interest rates that are pushing markets lower.
 In China, shutdowns meant to stem COVID are raising the risk of more supply chain disruptions for global companies and a slowdown in the world's second-largest economy.